A framework for the local information dynamics of distributed computation in complex systems: Conclusion

 \section{Conclusion}

-We have presented a complete quantitative framework for the information dynamics of distributed computation in complex systems.
+In this chapter, we have reviewed our complete quantitative framework for the information dynamics of distributed computation in complex systems.
 Our framework quantifies the information dynamics in terms of the component operations of universal computation: information storage, information transfer and information modification.
-Importantly, the framework describes the manner in which information storage and transfer interact to produce non-trivial computation where ``the whole is greater than the sum of the parts''.
-Our framework places particular importance on examining computation on a local scale.
+Our framework places particular importance on examining computation on a local scale in space and time.
 While averaged or system-wide measures have their place in providing summarized results, this focus on the local scale is vital for understanding the information dynamics of computation and provides many insights that averaged measures cannot.

-We applied the framework to cellular automata, an important example because of the weight of previous studies on the nature of distributed computation in these systems.
-Significantly, our framework provides quantitative evidence for the widely accepted conjectures that blinkers provide information storage in CAs, particles are the dominant information transfer agents, and particle collisions are the dominant information modification events.
+We reviewed the application of the framework to cellular automata, an important example because of the weight of previous studies on the nature of distributed computation in these systems.
+Significantly, our framework provided the first quantitative evidence for the widely accepted conjectures that blinkers provide information storage in CAs, particles are the dominant information transfer agents, and particle collisions are the dominant information modification events.
 In particular, this was demonstrated for the human-understandable density classification computation carried out by the rule $\phi_{par}$.
 This is a fundamental contribution to our understanding of the nature of distributed computation, and provides impetus for the framework to be used for the analysis and design of other complex systems.

 The application to CAs aligned well with other methods of filtering for complex structure in CAs.
 However, our work is distinct in that it provides several different views of the system corresponding to each type of computational structure.
-In particular, the results align well with the insights of computational mechanics, providing a strong connection between this field and the local information dynamics of computation.
+In particular, the results align well with the insights of computational mechanics, underlining the strong connection between these approaches.